nphollon/trtrrs/README.md

-# trtrrs
+# Trtrrs

 My first Unity project.
-This repo is just the C-Sharp code.
-Click [here](http://nickhollon.com/trtrrs.exe) to download the game.
+Click [here](http://nickhollon.com/Trtrrs.zip) to download the game.
+It is only available for Windows at the moment.